Search look and feel

 }

-Whereas this code will make those changes only for the definition itself:
+2. This CSS will make those changes only for the definition itself:

 .ko-glossary-search-result-definition {